diogenes1oliveira/proxiable/README.md

 put your own certificate bundle in the path above instead of letting `mitmproxy` generate one.

 The HTTP/HTTPS proxy will be available at `http://localhost:8000`.
+Remember
+to:

+- Install the custom certificate authority;
+- Set the HTTP and HTTPS proxy to the address above.

 ## Directory Structure